bartkowiaktomasz/algorithmic-challenges/HackerRank/README.md

 distance from that node to the other one of the same colour.
 Then return the smallest of all distances found, or zero if no distance is positive_

+ - [x] Roads and Libraries
+ > You are given ``n`` queries, where each query consists of a map of HackerLand and value of ``cost_library`` and ``cost_road``.
+For each query, find the minimum cost of making libraries accessible to all the citizens and print it on a new line.

+_This is a graph question.
+First, compute the number of components in the graph (and how many vertices there are in each component) - this can be done using `DFS` or `BFS` (here `DFS` is used).
+If the library is cheaper than the road, build a library in each city.
+Else build one library per component.
+The number of roads in the component is the number of vertices (cities) minus one.
+Sum the costs for all of the components._

 ## Greedy Algorithms
 - [x] Minimum Absolute Difference in an Array